 Luckily, after you’ve already gone through the lengthy process of making homemade broth, changing the flavor is easy to do.
+(If you prefer to buy prepared grass-fed bone broth, you can still customize the taste with the ideas below.)
 Each of the recipes below require 1 hour and just a few ingredients to transform a basic pot of beef bone broth into a whole new flavor experience.

 *Wait, you don’t have a batch of homemade bone broth in your freezer?
 No problem.
 There’s a basic bone broth recipe at the end of this post.